adamsilver/fdpb/02-a-checkout-flow.md

 To group multiple controls, we must wrap them in a `fieldset`.
 The `legend` describes the group like a `label` describes the individual control.

-Some screen readers, such as NVDA — will read the `legend` out along with the first individual radio button's `label` when entering the field (in either direction).
+Some screen readers, such as NVDA—will read the `legend` out along with the first individual radio button's `label` when entering the field (in either direction).
 In this case, “Delivery options, Standard (Free 2-3 days)” is announced.
-In other screen readers — such as Voiceover with Safari — the legend is announced for every field.
+In other screen readers—such as Voiceover with Safari—the legend is announced for every field.

 If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which is less clear.